NodeScriptLang/guides/src/guide/graph-anatomy.md

 ![](../images/node-ui.png)

-Note: in order to minimise the visual noise most non-essential UI elements are hidden when the node is not selected.
+Note: in order to minimize the visual noise most non-essential UI elements are hidden when the node is not selected.

 **Noteable UI features**

 - When an input has <code style="color: var(--color-type-array-alt)">array</code> or <code style="color: var(--color-type-object-alt)">object</code> type, a <kbd>+</kbd> button appears on the corresponding line — this allows adding one or more items to that array or object.
 Each item will have its own socket, so every item can be evaluated differently.
-However, it is also possible to plug a value into the "parent" array/object as well (in which case the individual items will disappear and will no longer evaluate).
+However, it is also possible to plug a value into the "parent" array/object as well (in which case the individual items will disappear and no longer evaluate).

 - When a node has a custom label, its module name is displayed outside of the node frame when the node is selected.